X

 RMR does not charge readers or their institutions for access.
 All authors and readers have the right to download, copy, distribute, modify, create derivative works and display the articles publicly in electronic, digital, or print form, provided that the post-print version of the articles are not sold for a profit and the first Publication by RMR, with a URL link and complete bibliographic details, is referenced.
 RMR has no article processing charges, page charges, or submission charges; we do not charge authors or their institutions for publishing their work and do not solicit or accept payment for contributions.

 The journal uses human and non-human audits to screen for plagiarism and collusion.
 Plagiarism occurs when taking others' ideas without proper attribution.
 Collusion occurs when human and/or non-human co-writers are enlisted without attribution.
 Non-human writers include large language model software such as ChatGPT.
-Text generated from AI, machine learning, or similar algorithmic tools cannot be used in, nor are they permitted to author, RMR manuscripts.
+AI tools, including those based on machine learning or similar algorithms may be used on a limited basis.
+Any use of such tools must be fully disclosed and attributed in the manuscript.
+AI tools are not permitted to be listed as authors and cannot fulfill authorship responsibilities for RMR manuscripts.
+Authors must verify the accuracy and originality of their manuscripts and remain responsible for all work submitted.
+Authors should not present AI-generated text without proper vetting for errors such as hallucinations and fake references.

 RMR does not charge publication fees.